eniagreen/botml/README.md

 ## Contribute

 Feel free to dive in!
-[Open an issue](https://github.com/BotML/botml-js/issues/new) or submit PRs.
+[Open an issue](https://github.com/codename-co/botml/issues/new) or submit PRs.

 ## License

-Botml 1.x is MIT (c) Codename
+Botml 2.x is Copyright All Rights Reserved.
-Botml 2.x is Copyright All Rights Reserved
+Prior Botml versions are under the MIT License.

-Refer to the [License][https://github.com/BotML/botml-js/blob/master/LICENSE.txt] for details.
+Refer to the [License][https://github.com/codename-co/botml/blob/master/LICENSE.txt] for details.